 Monitor Branch Office VPNs

-On the Branch Office VPN tab of the VPN Statistics page, branch office VPN tunnels configured on your Firebox, and the statistics and informational messages for the VPN tunnels and gateways appears.
-You can review the status and statistics for those VPN tunnels.
-You can also edit, debug, and rekey the tunnels.
+On the Branch Office VPN tab of the VPN Statistics page, branch office VPN tunnels configured on your Firebox, and the statistics and informational messages for the VPN tunnels, gateways, and TLS tunnels appear.
+You can review the status and statistics for those tunnels, and edit, debug, or rekey the tunnels.

 View Branch Office VPN Tunnel Statistics